 - Hold the light bulb terrarium upright, then insert the cork into the bulb’s opening.
 Do this until it’s tight.

-4 Planting Ideas for a Light Bulb Terrarium
+4 Planting Ideas for a Plant terrarium with light

 Preserved Moss Terrarium (Mossarium)